-Each unit exam will consist of a computerized clinical simulation.
+Each unit exam will consist of computerized clinical simulations.
 In order to prepare for the actual board exam, there will be a time limit on the exams.
+No calculators may be used on any exams in this class.
 Details will be covered in class.